muratk5n/thirdwave/en/README.md

 ---

-RU tried to achieve success on the cheap.
-Instead of the other method of fighting they are known for (sacrificing inordinate amount of men for land) they tried to conserve forces this time, not sacrificing people for the eff of it.
+Instead of the other method of fighting they are known for (sacrificing inordinate amount of men for land) RU actually tried to conserve forces this time, not sacrificing people for the eff of it.
 This is new.

 ---